stevavoliajvar/stop_cloudflare/instructions.md

 First option is just _*remove* it from the list_ and _create a pull request_.
 Second option is _wait 1 year_.
 We will revisit your website as a Tor user.
 If you're not blocking us, you will be removed.

+**If your website is using Cloudflare, there's a higher chance that we receive rejection webpage.
+Do not use cloudflare.**

 </details>

 ------